opeik/website/content/blog/shell-is-not-my-favourite-language/index.md

 word of power exists which, upon being spoken, will cause severe psyche damage to all shell programmers in the vicinity.

-> To set the mood, [click this link][ash lake] (for appropriate background music) then come back to this article.
+> To set the mood, start playing [this background music][ash lake], then come back to this article.

 ### Infernal fortress of suffering

 Okay, deep breaths... the IFS (internal field seperator) is a value controlling how the shell handles word spliting.
-The semantics are _insane_—an example is _mandatory_ for even beginning to envision the crimes therein.
+The semantics are _insane_—an example is _mandatory_ for even beginning to envision the crimes contained within those miserable three letters.

 Let's write a shell script that prints the size of all files in the current directory: